MahdiAll99/MEDimage/README.md

 ## 2. Installation

 ### Python installation
-The MEDimage package requires *python 3.8* or more to be run.
-If you don't have it installed  on your machine, follow the instructions [here](https://github.com/MahdiAll99/MEDimage/blob/main/python.md).
+The MEDimage package requires *Python 3.8* or more.
+If you don't have it installed  on your machine, follow the instructions [here](https://github.com/MahdiAll99/MEDimage/blob/main/python.md) to install it.

 ### Package installation
 You can easily install the ``MEDimage``package from PyPI using: